SAP-samples/abap-platform-rap630/exercises/ex0/README.md

 </details>

-## Option 3 - Self study in your own SAP BTP ABAP Envrionment
+## Option 3 - Self-study in your own SAP BTP ABAP Envrionment

 <details>
         <summary>click to expand the exercise description</summary>